Control-D-Inc/ctrld/README.md

 Flags:
   -h, --help            help for ctrld
-  -s, --silent          do not write any log output -v, --verbose count   verbose log output, "-v" basic logging, "-vv" debug level logging
+  -s, --silent          do not write any log output -v, --verbose count   verbose log output, "-v" basic logging, "-vv" debug logging
       --version         version for ctrld

 Use "ctrld [command] --help" for more information about a command.